lollcat/Autoencoders-deep-dive/Autoencoders/VAE.md

 <br>
 Slight note of confusion regarding why $$ p_{\boldsymbol{\theta}}(\mathbf{z} \mid \mathbf{x}) $$ is the "true posterior" - I guess the reason is:
 $$ p_{\boldsymbol{\theta}}(\mathbf{z} \mid \mathbf{x}) $$ is the true posterior of z because the encoder is trying to predict the distribution of z, that the decoder maps to x.
-I.e. z that produces x under the decoder is the true posterior.
+I.e. z that produces x under the decoder (generative model) is the true posterior.
 The equation can be rewritten as
 {% raw %}
 $$